IDS6145-Fall2019/assignment1-JohnSermarini/README.md

 ## (Part 1.3) Subway (My Problem) Simulation **(10%)**

 (remove: Describe how you would simulate this - including type of simulation, rough details, inputs, outputs, and how it will help you analyze your experimental hypothesis, or nullify your null hypothesis.)

+We plan to simulate this model using **Python**.
+We have chosen this method because recreating our classes and methods in it will be incredibly easy using Python's expansive user created libraries and tool kits.
+The simulation will be a discrete simulation depicting passenger objects transitions between states of walking on walkways, walking off walkways, being idle, etc...

+To help define a set of requirements and identify how our model can be tested and improved, we have decided to break it down into seperate groups of inputs and outputs.
+We plan to test a variety of different walkway and passeneger configurations to reached our desired outcome.

+Inputs:
+* Number of passengers
+* Passenger routes
+* Moving walkway positions
+* Number of moving walkways
+* Length of moving walkways
+* Width of moving walkways
+* Speed of moving walkways
+* Moving walkway style (is the right side reserved for standing?)

+Outputs:
+* Total time spent by passengers by route
+* Total cost of implementation

 ## (Part 1.4) Subway City (My Problem) Model **(10%)**